orkes-io/docs/docs/sdks/java.md

 ## Dependencies

-Add `orkes-conductor-client` dependency to your project
+Add `orkes-conductor-client` dependency to your project.

 ### Gradle
 ```